warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     stopped in its travel.
 If the filter modifies the message it must return '100'.

-    When a message is received by the SMTP server for user 'foo@xyzw.aiai.abc' XMail searches inside the 'filters' subdirectory to find a file named (user processing):

-     foo@xyzw.aiai.abc.tab

-    If this file is not found then XMail searches for (domain processing):

-     xyzw.aiai.abc.tab
-     aiai.abc.tab
-     abc.tab

-    If this file is not found then XMail searches for (default processing):

-     .tab

-    The '.tab' file offers a way to specify a default mail filtering.

-    If none of the above files are found the message continues its travel, otherwise the file is processed by submitting the message to all filters stored in the file.
+    Filter selection is driven by two files 'FILTERS.IN.TAB' and 'FILTERS.OUT.TAB' that have the following format:

+     "sender"[TAB]"recipient"[TAB]"remote-addr"[TAB]"local-addr"[TAB]"filename"[NEWLINE]

+    For example:

+     "*@bad-domain.com" "*" "0.0.0.0/0" "0.0.0.0/0" "av-filter.tab"
+     "*" "clean@purified.net" "0.0.0.0/0" "0.0.0.0/0" "spam-block.tab"
+     "*" "*" "192.168.1.0/24" "0.0.0.0/0" "archive.tab"

+    where the file "av-filter.tab" must be present inside the
+    $MAIL_ROOT/filters directory.
+The "sender" and the "recipient" are resolved to the real account when possible.
+Address selection mask are formed by an IP address (network) plus the number of valid bits inside the network mask.
+The file 'FILTERS.IN.TAB' lists filters that have to be applied to inbound messages (going to local mailboxes) while the file 'FILTERS.OUT.TAB' lists filters that have to be applied to outbound messages (delivered remotely).
+All four
+    (sender+recipient+remote-addr+local-addr) selection fields must have a
-    The syntax of the file is:
+    match in order "filename" to be evaluated.
+The syntax of the filter file
+    is:

      "command"[TAB]"arg-or-macro"[TAB]...[NEWLINE]

+    Each file may contain multiple commands, that will be executed in strictly sequential order.
+The first command that will trigger a rejection code will make the filtering process to end.
 Each argument can be a macro also:

     @@FROM
         the sender of the message

+    @@RFROM
+        the sender of the message resolved to the real account, when possible (alias resolution)

     @@RCPT
         the target of the message

     @@RRCPT
-        the real recipient (@@RCPT could be an alias) of the message
+        the target of the message resolved to the real account, when possible (alias resolution)

+    @@REMOTEADDR
+        remote IP address and port of the sender

+    @@LOCALADDR
+        local IP address and port where the message has been accepted

     @@FILE
         the message file path (the external command may modify the file if